jechtom/global/scripts/natural-selection-2-steam-server.md

 # Guide: Host Natural Selection 2 Dedicated Server

 Remark: You can start the NS2 dedicated server from the game.
-But for some reason, we have several issues with that.
-The game was unstable and if the host minimized the window, the game froze.
+But we have issues with that - the game was unstable and if the host minimized the window, the game froze.

 ## Windows - Powershell